OpenVoiceOS/ovos-personal-backend/README.md

 - `email` - default from backend config, email to send notifications to
 - `isolated_skills` - default `False`, flag to control if skill settings are shared across devices (ovos only)

+In selene this info would be populated during pairing process, in local backend it needs to be updated manually

 - you can change these settings per device via the [admin api](./ovos_local_backend/backend/admin.py)
 - you can also change these settings per device by manually editing paired devices database